Teaching and exam

 There are different consequences depending on the thesis/project, if the student(s) does not submit or pass the thesis/project.
 Please contact a study administrator for further instructions.

-Please note that you should advise the students about pitfalls concerning use of GAI in projects as it per spring 2024 is allowed to use it in final projects.
+Please note that you should advise the students about pitfalls concerning use of GAI in projects as it from summer 2024 is allowed to be used in final projects.
+See more here: Use of GAI at AU

-For Master's theses (only MSc Economics and Business Admin/merc, CM AUD, and MSc Economics/Oecon), you will be asked to approve a problem statement in WISEflow before the student begins writing his/her thesis (both for 1st, 2nd and 3rd attempts).
-This initial problem statement does not have to be particularly extensive, and it can be modified throughout the entire thesis writing period.
-The primary aim is ensure, that the student knows that his/her supervision and writing period has begun.
+For Master's theses (only MSc Economics and Business Admin/merc and MSc Economics/Oecon), you will be asked to approve a problem statement in WISEflow before the student begins writing his/her thesis (both for 1st, 2nd and 3rd attempts).
+The initial problem statement does not have to be particularly extensive, and it can be modified throughout the entire thesis writing period.
+The primary aim is to make sure that the student is aware that his/her supervision and writing period has begun.

 If the student does not upload the problem statement, no further action is required on your part.
-The studies administration will inform the student that he/she has failed to submit a thesis statement, and that his/her examination attempt has started nevertheless.
-The student must then send a problem statement directly to you at a later point instead.
+BSS Studies Administration will inform the student that he/she has failed to submit a thesis statement, and that his/her writing period has started nevertheless.
+The student must then send a problem statement directly to you, as supervisor, at a later point instead.

-If you do not approve the thesis statement because it lacks sufficient "content", the only direct consequence is that the student will receive a notification in e-Boks letting him/her know that the supervision and writing period has begun despite the insufficient problem statement, and that he/she must contact you to agree on a revised problem statement.
+If you do not approve the thesis statement because it e.g., lacks sufficient content, the only direct consequence is that the student will receive a notification in e-Boks letting him/her know that the supervision and writing period has begun despite the deficient problem statement, and that he/she must contact you to agree on a revised problem statement.

 When a student transitions from the 1st examination attempt to the 2nd/3rd attempt (due to either not handing in or failing the previous attempt), the student must upload a revised problem statement to WISEflow.